 dwindling Staff remained in the so called

-the area continued in a rich trade untill much later
+the area continued in a rich trade until much later

 , with Liu Lichang and Dashilan Street still the